a builder's codex

 6. Win/loss summary with patterns, including status-quo loss rate.

-7. Strategic recommendations per audience (sales, product, marketing).
+7. Recommendations per audience (sales, product, marketing).

 8. Monitoring cadence with named owner.